History of the Miami Heat: 2022–23: History in the making

-2023-24: First Round Loss
+2023-24: First Round loss

 In the 2023–24 season, The Heat finished as the 8th seed once again, but due to injuries to Jimmy Butler, the Heat were gentlemen swept by The Celtics.
 Bam Adebayo represented Miami in his third All Star Season.

 2025–present: Post-Butler era

 On February 6, 2025, during the 2025 blockbuster trade period, the Heat traded Jimmy Butler to the Golden State Warriors in exchange for first-round picks in 2025 as well as second-round picks in 2028 and 2031.
-Upon the trade, the Heat acquired two guards Andrew Wiggins and Kyle Andreson are both from San Francisco, also added Toronto Raptors point guard Davion Mitchell, and shooting guard Josh Richardson has been waived by Utah Jazz.
+Upon the trade, the Heat acquired two guards Andrew Wiggins and Kyle Anderson are both from San Francisco, also added Toronto Raptors point guard Davion Mitchell, and shooting guard Josh Richardson has been waived by Utah Jazz.

+2026–present: Arrival of Giannis Antetokounmpo

+On July 6, 2026, the Miami Heat acquired Giannis Antetokounmpo alongside Bobby Portis has joined the team in exchange for Tyler Herro, Kel'el Ware, Jaime Jaquez Jr., Kasparas Jakučionis, the rights to Nate Ament and four more future draft picks.